azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_02.md

 ## Deploy the model for real-time inference

-Once your model has been registered, you can deploy your machine learning model as an Azure Container Instance in the Azure cloud.
+Once your model has been registered, you can deploy your machine learning model as an Azure Container Instance in the Azure cloud
+.
-In this section you learn how to deploy a model so that an application can consume (inference) the model over REST.
+In this challenge you will learn how to deploy a model so that an application can consume (inference) the model over REST.

 ### Create deployment configuration

 The code cell gets a _curated environment_, which specifies all the dependencies required to host the model (for example, the packages like scikit-learn).

-Also, you create a _deployment configuration_, which specifies the amount of compute required to host the model.
+Moreover, you create a _deployment configuration_, which specifies the amount of compute required to host the model.
 In this case, the compute will have 1CPU and 1GB memory.

+To get started with the challenge, go back to your `aidevcollege` folder in your Jupyter notebook and create a new `Python 3.8 - AzureML` file.
+Give it the name `challenge02.ipnb`.

 ```python